• Skip to primary navigation

 Side view of an Eastside cocktail in a nick and nora cocktail glass with a cucumber and mint garnish, with the text Eastside Cocktail above the drink image.

-The refreshing Eastside Cocktail is a delicious delicious gin-based drink made with cucumber, lime, and mint.
-It's an amazing combination to sip on a hot afternoon!
-This drink is a riff on a Southside cocktail, with the cucumber added to make it even more refreshing.
+The refreshing Eastside Cocktail is a delicious classic gin cocktail made with cucumber, lime, and mint.
+I love this recipe for a hot afternoon!
+It's definitely one of my go-to summer drinks, perfect for gin lovers.
+It's similar to a Southside cocktail, but the cucumber makes things even more refreshing.

 Just as the Southside can be considered a riff on the classic Gimlet, the Eastside cocktail recipe adds on to the formula by adding fresh cucumber.
-This addition is inspired, as the bright flavor goes perfectly with the lime and mint.
+The cucumber really brings things to the next level and goes perfectly with the lime and mint!

 Jump to: